ronocod/BeerSignal/README.md

 The code for the Android client is in the 'android' subfolder.
 You'll need to add in keys/tokens/IDs for a Parse app, a Facebook app and, optionally, a Crashlytics app for full functionality.

-I'll be uploading the source code for the Parse app soon.
+Parse Backend
+--
+The code for the Parse backend is in the 'parse' subfolder.
+You'll need to add in your application ID and master key into /config/global.json.